|Nutrition Facts (per serving)|

 1/2 teaspoon red chile flakes

-- Optional: 1 tablespoon fresh rosemary, thyme, mint, or oregano
+1 tablespoon fresh rosemary, thyme, mint, or oregano, optional

 Gather the ingredients.

 Peel eggplant and cut into 3 x 1/2-inch rectangular sticks.

 To sweat the eggplants, toss the sticks with salt and place them in a colander over a bowl or sink.
 Let sit to drain for at least 4 hours, up to overnight.
 (If overnight, cover and keep the colander and bowl in the fridge.)

 Squeeze out as much of the remaining liquid from the eggplant sticks as possible by placing them in a clean kitchen towel and pressing vigorously over a bowl.

 In a medium saucepan, bring water and vinegar to a boil.
 Add eggplant and cook until tender, about 5 to 8 minutes.

 Drain eggplant in a colander, set a plate on top to weigh it down, and let drain for at least 4 hours, up to overnight.
 (Again, if overnight, cover and chill like you did when sweating the eggplant sticks.)

 Vigorously squeeze small handfuls of the eggplant with the help of a clean kitchen towel and remove as much liquid as possible.

-In a large bowl, toss eggplant with garlic, chili flakes, any herbs, if using, and 3/4 cup of the olive oil.
+In a large bowl, toss eggplant with garlic, chile flakes, any herbs, if using, and 3/4 cup of the olive oil.

-Transfer eggplant to a 1-quart jar, add enough olive oil to cover, cover with a lid, and chill overnight before serving.
+Transfer eggplant to a 1-quart jar, add enough olive oil to cover the eggplant, cover with a lid, and chill overnight before serving.
+When ready to serve, bring to room temperature before serving; any leftover marinated eggplant will last up to one week refrigerated.

 How to Use this Eggplant